-Children ages 5 - 14 who travel without a parent or guardian are known as "unaccompanied minors."
-Many airlines will not allow children who are under 7 to make connections at all, but in the event a minor is old enough to change planes, they will probably be assisted by airline personnel and a fee of $75 - $100 will be charged.
-Some airlines, Southwest for example, will not allow any minor (5 - 11) to change planes.
-On US Airways, a child must be at least 15 years old to take a flight with a connection.
+Airlines generally consider children ages 5 - 14 who travel without a parent or guardian to be "unaccompanied minors."
+Many airlines will not allow children 7 and under to make connections at all, but in the event a minor is old enough to change planes, they will probably be assisted by airline personnel and a fee will be charged.
+Some airlines -- Southwest, for example -- will not allow any minor (5 - 11) to change planes.
+JetBlue will not allow any children under 15 to make a connection.

 If you intend to send an unaccompanied minor by plane (with or without a connection), you will be required to fill out a form detailing the child's name, age, medical considerations and other relevant information.
-Upon arrival, children will be escorted from the aircraft by a flight attendant and released to the person named by you prior to departure.
+Upon arrival, children will be escorted from the aircraft by an airline representative and released to the person named by you prior to departure.

 In addition, you will have to agree that the airline is not taking on any special responsibility of guardianship during the flight.
 Legally, an unaccompanied minor is treated in the same way as an adult passenger.

 Airline rules vary, but here's a good idea of what to expect on domestic flights: